By Joanne Jeffries. Last Updated 26th November 2021. Welcome to this guide to making a claim for a car accident in Belgium.

 Don’t forget also the international emergency services number which you can use if you don’t speak French/Dutch or German or don’t have a SIM card in your phone.
 112 will take you to an English speaking operator to take your call.

-For the time being if you travel from the UK to any EU country (including Belgium) then you can apply for a free European Health Insurance Card (EHIC).
-An EHIC card entitles you to receive healthcare on the same basis as Belgian citizens from the Belgian public health service.
-EHIC’s don’t cover all healthcare costs and are not a replacement for travel insurance, be advised that regardless of whether you are going to Belgium before or after the UK leaves the EU you should still obtain travel insurance.
-Please visit this NHS page for advice for obtaining an EHIC card.
+For the time being if you travel from the UK to any EU country (including Belgium) then you can apply for a free Global Health Insurance Card (GHIC).
+An GHIC card entitles you to receive healthcare on the same basis as Belgian citizens from the Belgian public health service.
+GHIC’s don’t cover all healthcare costs and are not a replacement for travel insurance, be advised that regardless of when and why you are going to Belgium you should still obtain travel insurance.
+Please visit this NHS page for advice for obtaining a GHIC card.

 In the event of a car accident in Belgium you will need to report the incident to both your insurance company and to the police.
 If the accident is only minor then you don’t need to report the incident to the police straight away, you could get in trouble if you called the emergency services to report a minor accident which didn’t hurt anyone or seriously damage your car.
 But you do need to contact the local police station within 24 to report the incident.
 You must call the police right away if the accident was serious, do not move your vehicle or any other vehicles involved as the police may want to start an investigation of their own.
 If you think you have reason to believe that the other driver involved in the crash caused the accident by driving under the influence of alcohol or drugs then you should tell the police.